-- Approximately forty companies are involved in the business of raising, processing and marketing chickens on a “vertically integrated” basis – that is, the company is able to ensure quality at each step of the process.
+- Approximately 30 federally-inspected companies are involved in the business of raising, processing and marketing chickens on a “vertically integrated” basis – that is, the company is able to ensure quality at each step of the process.

-- In 2011, approximately 9 billion broiler chickens, weighing 50 billion pounds, liveweight, will be produced.
-Almost 37 billion pounds of chicken product will be marketed, measured on a ready-to-cook basis.
+- In 2018, more than 9 billion broiler chickens, weighing 56.5 billion pounds, liveweight, were produced.
+More than 42.5 billion pounds of chicken product was marketed, measured on a ready-to-cook basis.

-- The United States has the largest broiler chicken industry in the world, and over 17 percent of production will be exported to other countries in 2011.
+- The United States has the largest broiler chicken industry in the world with about 17 percent of production exported to other countries in 2018.

-- Americans consume more chicken than anyone else in the world – 83.6 pounds per capita – the number one protein consumed in the United States.
+- Americans consume more chicken than anyone else in the world – more than 93.5 pounds per capita in 2018 – the number one protein consumed in the United States.

 |Basic economic measurements include:|

 |Number of workers indirectly employed||1.2 million|